 S: That isn't funny!
-People have a right to education, healthcare, good housing, and jobs.
+People have a right to education,

+health care, good housing and jobs.

-In our day these economic truths have become accepted as self-evident...
-Among these are: the right to a useful and remunerative job in the industries or shops or farms or mines of the nation; the right to earn enough to provide adequate food and clothing and recreation; the right of every farmer to raise and sell his products at a return which will give him and his family a decent living...; the right of every family to a decent home; the right to adequate medical care and the opportunity to achieve and enjoy good health...
+In our day these economic truths have become accepted as sell evident....
+Among these are: the right to a useful and remunerative job in the industries or shops or tarms or mines of the nation; the right to earn enough to provide adequate lood and clothing and recreation; the right of every farmer to raise and sell his products at a return which will give him and his lamily a decent living...; the right of every family to a decent home; the right to adequate medical care and the opportunity to achieve and enjoy good health....